Building greener means building better.

 Our LEED Certified Buildings:

 Our commitment to sustainability goes even further than implementing green building practices in each of our projects.
-Hankin Group is also a proud member of the U.S. Green Building Council (USGBC) and a sustaining partner of the Delaware Valley Green Building Council (DVGBC).
+Hankin Group is also a proud member of the U.S. Green Building Council (USGBC) and a sustaining partner of Green Building United (formerly, Delaware Valley Green Building Council (DVGBC)).

 Energy Star Certifications: